TobiasKaiser/passmate/docs/database.rst

 obj.version must be 2.

 obj.purpose must be either "primary" or "sync_copy".
 A primary database file is marked with the purpose "primary" and can be opened directly through Passmate.
 Records can be read, added and modified in this file.
 After a primary database file has been modified, the updated database file will be written and replace the prevous primary database.
 Synchronization copies marked by the purpose "sync_copy" are written by one peer of a synchronization network and read by all other peers.
-The mechanism for synchronization is described further in :doc:`sync`.
+The mechanism for synchronization is described further in the section on :ref:`Synchronization`.

 obj.records is a dictionary containing all records.
 Keys of the records dictionary (record identifiers) are random strings (in this example "MyRecordId") that uniquely identify records and are not exposed to the user.
 Values of the records dictionary are arrays of field tuples.
 Record identifiers areis immutable.
 When new record identifiers are generated, enough randomness should be used in order to rule out collisions with other copies of the password database, which cannot be detected by inspecting the local copy of the password database.